 A Not-So-Itsy-Bitsy Spider - felt sewing pattern PDF

-I originally designed this spider as a best friend for Nellie the Pig.
-She was made of light grey felt with a friendly smiling face - not scary at all.
-It's the perfect little spider to send up the water spout when you're singing The Itsy Bitsy Spider with a group of preschoolers. :-) I named her Aranea after one of Charlotte's daughters who decided to stay behind with Wilbur.
+Make this with a friendly smiling face and it's the perfect little spider to send up the water spout when you're singing The Itsy Bitsy Spider with a group of preschoolers. :-)

 You Get. . .

 - A digital pattern delivered by email.
 (If you're not sure what a PDF pattern is, you'll find more info here.)

 - A full-sized pattern – no enlarging needed.